logos-maker/ikiGUI/README.md

 - Better documentation.

 ## Tutorial on how to prepare graphics for a plug with ikiGUI
-For this you need som background graphics for your front panel.
-And some assets like knobs and other graphics that can change it's appearance during usage of your audio plug.
-This changing graphics will be on top of the background graphics.
+For your plug you probably whant background graphics as your front panel, and some assets like knobs and other graphics that can change it's appearance during usage of your audio plug that will be on top of the background graphics.

 Your assets needs to be saved in a image format that supports alpha channel.
 Alpha channel gives the possibility for transparent graphics for shadows and edges.